WorldWideTelescope/pywwt/.github/pull_request_template.md

 - [ ] Changed code has some test coverage (or justify why not)
 - [ ] Changes in functionality documented (or justify why not)
-- [ ] Changes summarized in `CHANGES.rst` file, if they merit mention in release notes